 In response to the Complaint in this matter, alleging that Respondent violated the Clean Water Act and proposing assessment of a civil penalty for the violation, Respondent asserted in its Answer an inability to pay more than a nominal penalty.
 The parties filed their respective prehearing exchanges in this matter, and on September 26, 2013, Respondent submitted state and federal income tax returns in a supplemental prehearing exchange, in support of its assertion of inability to pay a penalty.
-A motion for accelerated decision was denied by order dated September 9, 2014, and an order was issued scheduling the hearing in this matter to begin on January 13, 2015.
+A motion for accelerated decision was granted as to Respondent's liability and denied as to the penalty, by order dated July 23, 2014.
+Subsequently, an order was issued scheduling the hearing in this matter to begin on January 15, 2015.